HL7/davinci-dtr/input/pagecontent/specification.md

 DTR payers **SHALL** ONLY use DTR adaptive forms to return a [`coverage-information`](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension when:
 * CRD has already been called and a `coverage-information` extension is already present on the relevant order; and
 * Information is needed from a user that cannot be made available via the CRD process (either by pre-fetch or active query).

-Payers **SHALL** return `coverage-information` as early in the burden reduction process as possible (i.e., use CRD in preference to DTR as much as possible).

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">